TB12 Grocery List: Essential Nutrition

 We've put together a basic grocery list that will get you on track for transforming your diet.
 Let us know what you make by tagging us on Instagram with your food and recipe pics!

-CHECK OUT THE TB12 PRINTABLE SHOPPING LIST
+CHECK OUT THE PRINTABLE TB12 SHOPPING LIST

 1. Berries